TheRacingLion/Discord-SelfBot/README.md

 ### - Logging -

-The selfbot comes with his own logger file, which includes a few options to log things to console.
+The selfbot comes with its own logger file, which includes a few options to log things to console.
 If you know what you are doing, you can add many more.
 It uses [**Chalk**](https://www.npmjs.com/package/chalk#colors) to change the color of the logged text, so you can change the colors if you do not like them.

 #### Normal Logs

-If you just want to log text to console you can do:
+If you just want to log text to console, you can do:
 ```js
 log.log('Text you want to log', 'Logger title', 'Chalk color that you want for the logger title', timed)
 /*